-These days, the State of the Union—the yearly speech by the U.S. president in front of the two houses of Congress, giving his view on the state of the nation and his legislative goals for the year—is as familiar a late January tradition as failing New Year’s resolutions and playoff football.
-But though its roots go all the way back to the nation’s founding, the State of the Union as we know it is a thoroughly modern tradition.
+These days, the State of the Union—the yearly speech by the U.S. president in front of the two houses of Congress, giving his view on the state of the nation and his legislative goals for the year—is a familiar winter tradition.
+Although its roots go all the way back to the nation’s founding, the State of the Union as we know it today is a thoroughly modern tradition.

 Article II, Section 3 of the U.S. Constitution states that the president “shall from time to time give to the Congress Information of the State of the Union, and recommend to their Consideration such measures as he shall judge necessary and expedient.”